boltronics/imap-backup/README.md

 All missing messages are pushed to the IMAP server.
 Existing messages are left unchanged.

+This functionality requires that the IMAP server supports the UIDPLUS extension to IMAP4.

 # Other Usage

 List IMAP folders: